bn100391/Housing_Market_Evaluator/README.md

-# Is It Better To Buy Your Home?
+# Is It Better To Buy A Home?
 Or Rent It?

 This is a really interesting question because there is no static answer, only: *it depends*.